Free Alternatives to Clarendon

 What is the best free alternative to Clarendon?

-Zilla Slab is the best free alternative to Clarendon with 82% similarity.
+Zilla Slab is the best free alternative to Clarendon with a FontAlternatives similarity score of 82%.
 It shares similar proportions and characteristics while being available under the OFL-1.1 license for both personal and commercial use at no cost.

 Is there a free version of Clarendon?

 There is no official free version of Clarendon.
-However, Zilla Slab is available under the OFL-1.1 open-source license and offers 82% visual similarity.
+However, Zilla Slab is available under the OFL-1.1 open-source license and achieves a FontAlternatives similarity score of 82%.
 It includes 5 weights and supports latin, latin-extended.

 What Google Font looks like Clarendon?

 The Google Fonts most similar to Clarendon are Zilla Slab, Slabo 27px.
-Among these alternatives, Zilla Slab offers the closest match at 82% similarity with 5 weights for design flexibility.
+Among these alternatives, Zilla Slab offers the closest match with a FontAlternatives similarity score of 82% and includes 5 weights for design flexibility.

 Can I use Zilla Slab commercially?